 Tay Ten

-The 2024 Tay Ten be held on on Sunday 28th April (race time is 11am).
+The 2024 Tay Ten was held on Sunday 28th April 2024.
+Results appear below.

 The Tay Ten (TT) is Perth Road Runner’s open/all-comers’ ten-mile race held each spring.
 It starts and finishes on the athletics track at the George Duncan Athletics Arena in North Muirton, Perth.
 It offers a fast and flat course, ideal for anyone chasing a 10-mile PB, yet also suitable for newcomers to the distance!
 Ten-mile races are increasingly rare, yet remain a feature of many clubs’ standards and awards systems.
 Look no further than the Tay Ten!!